jeremytammik/tbc/a/1438_addin_wizard_2017.md

 Visual Studio 2015 Revit 2017 Add-in Wizards #revitAPI #3dwebcoder @AutodeskRevit #adsk #aec #bim #dynamobim

 I updated the Visual Studio Revit C# and VB add-in wizards for Revit 2017.
-They enable you to create a new C# or VB Revit add-in in Visual Studio with one single click on File &gt; New &gt; Project... &gt; Installed &gt; Templates &gt; Visual Basic/Visual C# &gt; Revit 2017 Addin:
+They enable you to create a new C# or VB Revit add-in in Visual Studio with one single click on File &gt; New &gt; Project... &gt; Installed &gt; Templates &gt; Visual Basic/Visual C# &gt; Revit 2017 Addin.
 The wizard creates a complete Revit add-in skeleton, ready to immediately compile and run.
-Just hit F5 to start debugging; the add-in manifest is automatically created, copied to the proper location, Revit launched in the debugger, and your shiny new add-in is available in the external tools menu....
+Just hit F5 to start debugging; the add-in manifest is automatically created, copied to the proper location, Revit launched in the debugger, and your shiny new add-in is available in the external tools menu...

 -->